 Derivative financial instruments.
 We record derivative financial instruments on our Condensed Consolidated Balance Sheet at their fair value and recognize the changes in the fair value in our Condensed Consolidated Statement of Operations when they occur, the only exception being derivatives that qualify as hedges.
 For the derivative instrument to qualify as a hedge, we are required to meet strict hedge effectiveness and contemporaneous documentation requirements at the initiation of the hedge and assess the hedge effectiveness on an ongoing basis over the life of the hedge.
-At March 31, 2021 and December 31, 2020, our foreign currency forward contracts held to economically hedge inventory purchases did not meet the documentation requirements to be designated as hedges.
-Accordingly, we recognize all changes in the fair values of our derivatives instruments, net, in our Condensed Consolidated Statement of Operations.
+At September 30, 2021 and December 31, 2020, our foreign currency forward contracts held to economically hedge inventory purchases did not meet the documentation requirements to be designated as hedges.
+Accordingly, we recognized all changes in the fair values of our derivatives instruments, net, in our Condensed Consolidated Statement of Operations.
 Refer to Note 10.

 Property, plant and equipment.
 Property, plant and equipment are recorded at cost or fair value if acquired in a business combination.
 Depreciation is provided using the straight-line method over the estimated useful lives of the assets and includes amortization expense for assets capitalized under finance leases.
-The estimated useful lives by asset class are as follows: software - 3 years, machinery, medical and other equipment - 5-8 years, furniture and fixtures - 5-12 years, leasehold improvements - the lesser of their useful life or the lease term, buildings and improvements - 10-40 years, and automobiles - 3-5 years.
+The estimated useful lives by asset class are as follows: software - 3 years, machinery, medical and other equipment -5-8 years, furniture and fixtures -5-12 years, leasehold improvements - the lesser of their useful life or the lease term, buildings and improvements - 10-40 years, and automobiles - 3-5 years.
 Expenditures for repairs and maintenance are charged to expense as incurred.
-Depreciation expense was \$7.4 million and \$7.1 million for the three months ended March 31, 2021 and 2020, respectively.
+Depreciation expense was \$6.4 million and \$21.8 million for the three and nine months ended September 30, 2021, respectively.
+Depreciation expense was \$7.2 million and \$21.5 million for the three and nine months ended September 30, 2020, respectively.
 Assets held under finance leases are included within Property, plant and equipment, net in our Condensed Consolidated Balance Sheet and are amortized over the shorter of their useful lives or the expected term of their related leases.
+Assets to be disposed of by sale are recognized as held for sale at the lower of carrying value or fair value less costs to sell

 Impairment of long-lived assets.
-Long-lived assets, such as property and equipment, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+Long-lived assets, such as property and equipment and assets held for sale, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future cash flows expected to be generated by the asset.
 If the carrying amount of an asset exceeds its estimated future cash flows, then an impairment charge is recognized for the amount by which the carrying amount of the asset exceeds the fair value of the asset.